jijihohococo/ichi-orm/README.md

 #### Array Pagination

-You can paginate your array like below.
+You can paginate an array as shown below.

 ```php
 use JiJiHoHoCoCo\IchiORM\Pagination\ArrayPagination;